WormLabCaltech/mprsq/README.md

-# Genetic Analysis of a Metazoan Pathway using Transcriptomic Phenotypes
+# Reconstructing a metazoan genetic pathway with transcriptome-wide epistasis measurements
 #### Authors: David Angeles-Albores, Carmie Puckett-Robinson, Brian A. Williams, Barbara Wold and Paul W. Sternberg

 ## Abstract
-RNA-seq is commonly used to identify genetic modules that respond to a perturbation.
-Although transcriptomes have been mainly used for target gene discovery, their quantitative nature makes them attractive structures with which to study genetic interactions.
-To understand whether whole-organism RNA-seq is suitable for genetic pathway reconstruction, we sequenced the transcriptome of four single mutants and two double mutants of the hypoxia pathway in *C. elegans*.
-By comparing the expression levels of double mutants with their corresponding single mutants, we were able to determine, on a genome-wide level, that EGL-9 acts along VHL-1-dependent and independent branches to inhibit HIF-1.
-We were also able to observe transcriptome-wide suppression of the *egl-9(lf)* phenotype in an *egl-9(lf) hif-1(lf)* double mutant.
-As a by-product of our analysis, we identified a core hypoxic response consisting of 355 genes, and 45 genes that have *hif-1*-independent, *vhl-1*-dependent expression.
-Finally, we are able to identify 31 genes that exhibit non-canonical epistasis: for these genes, 24 *vhl-1(lf)* mutants show opposing effects to *egl-9(lf)* mutants, but the *egl-9(lf);vhl-1(lf)* exhibits the *egl-9(lf)* phenotype.
-We suggest that this non-canonical epistasis reflects unexplored aspects of the hypoxia pathway.
-We discuss the implications, benefits and advantages of using transcriptomic phenotypes to perform pathway analysis.
+RNA-seq is commonly used to identify genetic modules that respond to perturbations.
+In single cells, transcriptomes have been used as phenotypes, but this concept has not been applied to whole-organism RNA-seq.
+Also, quantifying and interpreting epistatic effects using expression profiles remains a challenge.
+We developed a single coefficient to quantify transcriptome-wide epistasis that reflects the underlying interactions and which can be interpreted intuitively.
+To demonstrate our approach, we sequenced four single and two double mutants of Caenorhabditis elegans.
+From these mutants, we reconstructed the known hypoxia pathway.
+In addition, we uncovered a class of 56 genes with *hif-1*-dependent expression which have opposite changes in expression in mutants of two genes which cooperate to negatively regulate HIF-1 abundance; however, the double mutant of these genes exhibits suppression epistasis.
+This class violates the classical model of HIF-1 regulation, but can be explained by postulating a role of hydroxylated HIF-1 in transcriptional control.

 # File Structure
 ```